open-source-labs/Quell/README.md

 ## Installation

-Quell is divided up into two npm packages:
+Quell is divided into two npm packages:

 - Download @quell/client from npm in your terminal with `npm i @quell/client`
 - Download @quell/server from npm in your terminal with `npm i @quell/server`